Java Server SDK

 ```

-Because events are batched and periodically flushed, some events may not have been sent when your app or server shuts down.
-To ensure all logged events are flushed, call `shutdown()` before shutting down your app or server:
+Because the SDK batches events and periodically flushes them, some events might not send before your app or server shuts down.
+To flush all logged events, call `shutdown()` before shutting down your app or server:

 // Shutdown flushes all pending events and stops background tasks